Year 6

 English

-As in previous years, we will continue to complete our work in English through a chosen text.
-This half term, we will read the text ‘The Lion, the Witch and the Wardrobe’ by C S Lewis.
+We will continue to complete our work in English through a chosen text.
+This half term, we will read the text ‘Goodnight Mister Tom’ by Michelle Magorian which will support our WW2 topic.
 Using this story, we will complete short writing activities, comprehension, grammar activities and complete longer pieces of writing using a plan, write, edit sequence of lessons.
 Guided Reading will continue every day for all the children.
 Handwriting lessons and spelling lessons will continue throughout each week.

 Maths